Angus Ogilvy

 Sir Angus James Bruce Ogilvy (14 September 1928 – 26 December 2004) was a British businessman, courtier, and philanthropist.
-He is best known as the husband of Princess Alexandra of Kent, a first cousin of Queen Elizabeth II.
+He is best known as the husband of Princess Alexandra of Kent.
 Ogilvy is also remembered for his role in a business scandal, known as the Lonrho affair, involving the breaking of sanctions against Rhodesia during the 1970s.
 In later years, he was involved in charity work.

 Early life and family

-Angus James Bruce Ogilvy was born on 14 September 1928 in London as the second son of the 12th Earl of Airlie and Lady Alexandra Coke, daughter of the 3rd Earl of Leicester.
-Many of his relatives had close links with the British royal family.
+Angus James Bruce Ogilvy was born on 14 September 1928 in St George Hanover Square, the second son of the 12th Earl of Airlie and Lady Alexandra Coke, daughter of the 3rd Earl of Leicester.
+Many of his relations had close links with the British royal family.

 His grandmother, Mabell Ogilvy, Countess of Airlie, was a close friend and lady-in-waiting to Queen Mary.
 His father was a lord-in-waiting to George V and Lord Chamberlain to Queen Elizabeth (later the Queen Mother).